Summary of the LSAT

 Reading Comprehension Section

 The LSAT's Reading Comprehension section features 26-28 questions.
 Students will see at least one Reading Comprehension section and possibly two.
-The section is structured around four reading passages that are about 450 words each in length, with sets of 5-8 questions attached to each passage.
+The section is structured around four reading passages that are each about 450 words long, with sets of 5-8 questions for each passage.
 One of these may be a pair of passages, and the questions for paired passages may concern either or both texts (this is known as "comparative reading" in LSAT parlance).
 This portion of the LSAT, per LSAC, is intended to "measure your ability to read, with understanding and insight, examples of lengthy and complex materials similar to those commonly encountered in law school work."

-As noted above, one of the multiple-choice sections (Logical Reasoning, Analytical Reasoning, or Reading Comprehension) will be variable, for the purpose of evaluating new exercises for potential inclusion on future versions of the LSAT.
-It is obviously possible for test-takers to infer the content of the variable section while taking the test, but they will not know which specific section it is.
-For example, if a given LSAT administration contains two Reading Comprehension sections, the student can be sure that one of them is experimental, but any attempt to determine which one is the variable section would be pure guesswork.
+As noted above, one of the multiple-choice sections (Logical Reasoning or Reading Comprehension) will be variable, for the purpose of evaluating new exercises for potential inclusion in future versions of the LSAT.
+It's obviously possible for test takers to infer the content of the variable section while taking the test, but they will not know which specific section it is.
+For example, if a LSAT administration contains two Reading Comprehension sections, the student can be sure one of them is experimental, but trying to determine which one is the variable section would be pure guesswork.
 Students are advised to make every effort to do their best on all sections, even if they think they know the identity of the variable section.